epfl-dias/hbp-sp8-mip-federation/Documentation/Firewall_configuration.md

 ## Firewalld Configuration for the MIP

-The following command will configure and then enable the firewall on RedHat Enterprise Linux, with the minimum ports required for the federation networks.
+On RedHat Enterprise Linux, use the Firewalld configuration files `docker-swarm-worker.xml` and `docker-swarm-master.xml` available in the same folder as this file.
+The following command will configure and then enable the firewall on RHEL, with the minimum ports required for the federation networks.

 Specific public services provided by the MIP to the end-users will require their own configuration to be added.